ShaneSutro/Vestaboard/README.md

 - `justify` - accepts `'center' | 'left' | 'right'`. `'center'` is the default.
 - `align` - accepts `'center' | 'top' | 'bottom'`. `'center'` is the default
-- `useVestaboardCentering` - `True | False` - Vestaboard's formatting centers the longest line when splitting lines, then left-justifies all remaining lines based on that line. t's a subtle difference and doesn't apply to every text that's passed in, so you may not notice anything different when using this option.
-Furthermore, this option *only applies when `justify` is set to `left` or `right`, since it has no effect on center-justified text.
+- `useVestaboardCentering` - `True | False` - Vestaboard's formatting centers the longest line when splitting lines, then left-justifies all remaining lines based on that line.
+It's a subtle difference and doesn't apply to every text that's passed in, so you may not notice anything different when using this option.
+Furthermore, this option *only applies when `justify` is set to `left` or `right`*, since it has no effect on center-justified text.
 ## Upcoming Support

 *   Formatting